makerfactoryio/docs/docs/development-boards/sensorio/flashing.md

 cp /path/to/firmware.bin /path/to/SENSORIO
 ```

-After this command SensorIO should behave the same way as in [Drag & drop](#drag-drop).
+After this command, SensorIO should behave the same way as in [Drag & drop](#drag-drop).
 On some operating systems syncing (via `sync`) and/or explicit `SENSORIO` removal might be required.

 ## OpenOCD